DLozF/csci1101/README.md

 ## ✍️ Author

-Created by Diego Lozano for a web development class project in 2025.
+Created by \[Your Name] for a web development class project in 2025.